Logo

 Bill Walton averaged 8.0 points, 6.7 rebounds, 1.0 assists, and 2.2 blocks in 19 minutes, in helping the Celtics win the championship.

-Bill Walton only played in ten games during the season.
+Bill Walton played in only ten games during the season.

 Bill Walton attempted a comeback in February 1990, but injuries intervened and he retired as a player.